okTurtles/dnschain/docs/How-do-I-run-my-own.md

 2. Run `namecoind` in the background.
 You can use `systemd` and create a `namecoin.service` file for it based off of [dnschain.service](<../scripts/dnschain.service>).
 3. If an update is released, update your copy using `npm update -g dnschain`.

+##### Generate SSL/TLS key and certificate

+By default DNSChain will look for its private key in `~/.dnschain/key.pem` and its public certificate in `~/.dnschain/cert.pem`.

+Here's how to create a self-signed certificate with `openssl` that expires in 2 years:

+    $ cd ~/.dnschain      # Or /etc/dnschain
+    $ openssl req -new -newkey rsa:4096 -days 730 -nodes -sha256 -x509 \
+              -subj "/C=US/ST=Florida/L=Miami/O=Company/CN=www.example.com" \
+              -keyout key.pem \
+              -out cert.pem

+- DNSChain will output the certificate fingerprint to the console when it runs.
+- __Important:__ make sure to `chmod` the private key `key.pem` so that only the user that DNSChain is running as can read it!

+##### Verify it runs

 Test DNSChain by simply running `dnschain` from the command line (developers [see here](#Working)).
 Have a look at the configuration section below, and when you're ready, run it in the background as a daemon.
 As a convenience, DNSChain [comes with a `systemd` unit file](<../scripts/dnschain.service>) that you can use to run it.

+By default, it will start listening for DNS requests on port `53` if you run it as `root`, and `5333` otherwise.
+You can test `.bit` resolution with `dig`:

+    $ dig @localhost -p 5333 okturtles.bit

 **:page_facing_up: [Guide to Setting Up DNSChain + Namecoin + PowerDNS on Debian Wheezy](setting-up-dnschain-namecoin-powerdns-server.md)**